 The row below divides places further into subcategories.
 The bottom of the Find drawer displays information sources (EveryTrail, Wikipedia, Recreation.gov etc.) - you can select multiple categories and subcategories and multiple sources.
 So you can look for hiking trails and biking trails from both EveryTrail and MBPost at the same time.

 You can find the list of all attractions and points of interests currently supported by Furkot here.
 And if Furkot doesn't offer the type of attraction you are looking for, you can also upload files directly into the Find drawer.
 POI Factory is a good source of points of interest in formats that Furkot can handle.

 Once you find an attraction (hike, museum, byway etc.) that seems interesting press the Stop button to add it to the trip.
 Don't worry about adding too many: you can skip the ones that you are not sure about later.
 Or you can add them as skipped stops using the Maybe button.
 Skipped stops remain on the map, displayed in gray , but are not taken into account when calculating the route.
 By skipping and re-adding stops you can play with several variants of your trip.

 All stops that you add from the Find drawer will have a button that would take you to the original website of the attraction.
 For example if you add a hiking trail from EveryTrail, your stop will display an icon , clicking on which will take you to the EveryTrail website with the detailed description of the hike.

-If the attraction you are looking for doesn't fall into one of Furkot's categories, you can always find it by name.
-Click on the new stop button in the Plan drawer and just start entering the name (Central Park, Modern Art Museum etc.).
+If the attraction you are looking for doesn't fall into one of Furkot's categories, you can always add it using its name or address.
+Click on the new stop button in the Plan drawer and start entering the name (Central Park, Modern Art Museum etc.) or address.
 It helps if the map shows the area around the attraction.
 If Furkot can identify the place (by the power of Google), a new stop gets added to the trip with the proper address and a link to the place info.